No Free Lunch for Approximate MCMC: Examples: Minibatch Algorithms

 \begin{enumerate} \item Metropolis-Hastings algorithms are usually written with two sources of driving randomness; $U_{1}$ is the driving randomness for \textit{proposing} the next state, and $U_{2}$ is the driving randomness for \textit{accepting/rejecting} this proposal. \item The function $F_{1}$ is a measurement of how well $Y$ approximates the entire dataset $X$, and $\delta$ is a threshold for how good this approximation must be. \item The function $F_{2}$ is the forward-mapping representation for the proposal kernel. \item The function $F_{3}$ approximates the usual accept/reject rule with Metropolis-Hastings acceptance probability $\alpha(\theta,\theta^*)$.

 \end{enumerate}

+This algorithm includes Examples \ref{ExSGLD} and \ref{ExSPMMH} as special cases.
+Many variations of these algorithms are also included.
+For one example, one could incorporate control variates as long as they did not affect the chance of choosing a given minibatch.\footnote{Weighted subsampling, as in \cite{maire2019informed}, is \textit{not} allowed by Algorithm \ref{GenAusterity}.
+The proof of Proposition \ref{PropIneqChoiceOfSAust} below holds with only minor changes when the weights are not too far from 1.
+On the other hand, results such as \cite{huggins2016coresets} imply that our qualitative conclusions do \textit{not} hold if most weights are replaced by 0 in a clever way. } For another, note that it is common to take larger subsamples in the ``tails" of a distribution in order to encourage stabilization (see \textit{e.g.} \cite{RePEc:eee:econom:v:171:y:2012:i:2:p:134-151}).
+This is covered by allowing $F_{1}(\theta,U,Y)$ to be large when $\theta$ is in the tails of a distribution.

-We would like to study when our main results give an interesting conclusion about this algorithm - in particular, for which sequences $m^{(n)}$, $s^{(n)}$ Algorithm \ref{GenAusterity} satisfies Assumption \ref{AssumptionSmallDep}.
+We would like to study when Algorithm \ref{GenAusterity} satisfies Part (d) of Assumption \ref{ass:LargeFluctuations}.
 This is quite a broad question, so we consider the important but simple case where all datapoints influence the algorithm \textit{and} it is rare to use very large subsamples:

 \begin{assumptions} Assume that the subsampling algorithm satisfies \begin{enumerate} \item The output of the algorithm depends on every component of the sampled $Y$ for every value of $U$. \item For all $n$, the distribution of the number of steps $N$ in the``while" loops has CDF $F^{(N)}$ that satisfies \be 1 - F^{(N)}(x) \leq e^{-\lambda_{2}^{-1}(x-\lambda_{1})} \ee for some constants $0 < \lambda_{1},\lambda_{2} < \infty$.
 In other words, $N$ is stochastically dominated by a constant $\lambda_{1}$ plus an exponential random variable with mean $\lambda_{2}$.
 Define $\lambda = \lambda_{1} + \lambda_{2}$. \footnote{Note that this assumption allows for a deterministic sample size.} \end{enumerate} \end{assumptions}